Pernod Ricard (EPA:RI) Given a €250.00 Price Target by JPMorgan Chase & Co. Analysts

-Pernod Ricard (EPA:RI – Get Rating) received a €250.00 ($271.74) price target from JPMorgan Chase & Co. in a research report issued on Tuesday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 30.04% from the company’s previous close.
+Pernod Ricard (EPA:RI – Get Rating) received a €250.00 ($268.82) price target from JPMorgan Chase & Co. in a report issued on Tuesday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s target price points to a potential upside of 27.26% from the company’s current price.

 Pernod Ricard SA produces and sells wines and spirits worldwide.
 It offers its products under various brands.
 The company was founded in 1805 and is headquartered in Paris, France.